fgenghini/cacheclear/README.md

 - You can you use:
 	- $crawler->clearCaches(12); = Clear the caches for all the sites on page 12)
 	- $crawler->clearCaches(12, 20); = Clear the caches for all the sites from page 12 to 20)
+- Then, you can run the script using:
+	- php cacheclear.php